 With support of training providers and industry partners, the Partnership provides Hedland Senior High School students with the knowledge, skills and attitudes through a planned program of learning experiences to assist young people to make informed decisions about their future.
 By increasing their understanding of career pathways and providing targeted support, they will have increased opportunity to engage in the new world of work, training or study, ensuring a successful future.

 Within the Pathways focus area there are four key directions:

 1. Year 7 to 12 Aspiration, Engagement and Participation

 Hedland Senior High School’s Success Program provides students with access to more targeted curriculum and pathways planning, creating opportunities for students to engage in alternative pathways that will lead to successful post-school destinations, with preparations through skill-building in lower school and a workplace readiness focus in upper school.

-The Lower School Success Program caters for students in Years 7 to 9, with a literacy and numeracy focus, and preparation through skill-building.
+The Steps to Success Program caters for students in Years 7 to 9, with a literacy and numeracy focus, and preparation through skill-building.

-The Senior School Success Program caters for students in Years 10 to 12, with a focus on completing certified training and workplace readiness.
+The Working for Success Program caters for students in Years 10 to 12, with a focus on completing certified training and workplace readiness.

-The Welcome Centre caters for students across all year groups with special educational needs.
+The Redefining Success Program caters for students across all year groups with special educational needs.

 For further information, please contact the Deputy Principal (Success Program) Laura Francis